 During the separation of assets, any prenup will be taken into account as long as it is valid.
 There are some restrictions to prenups.
 For example, a premarital agreement cannot determine how child support will be distributed.

-At Lokken & Associates, P.C., our lawyers have over 25 years of experience guiding clients through legal separations.
+At Lokken & Putnam, P.C., our lawyers have over 25 years of experience guiding clients through legal separations.
 We can determine if your marriage qualifies for annulment.